 Essentially, Commands level up by accumulating “CP,” which is given by enemies at the same time as EXP, but at a different and unlisted rate.
 Gaining CP makes the Commands stronger, but that’s just a step in the process.
 When a Command has been levelled up enough (how much counts for “enough” varies by command) you can merge it with other Commands, causing them to form a new Command.
 What do they form?
 That’s up to the game’s expansive database, and that’s where things get tricky.

 You see, if you attach a synthesis item to your merge, the resulting Command will have an Ability attached.
 This ability is gained “for free” for as long as the Command is equipped to your deck, but your character doesn’t earn the ability permanently until the Command gains enough CP to be “mastered.”
 Abilities are tied exclusively to certain synthesis materials.
-For example, Hungry Crystals can produce HP Prize Plus and Treasure Magnet, which no others can.
+For example, Hungry Crystals can produce HP Prize Plus and Treasure Magnet.
 Unfortunately, the actual ability you get is also a part of the game’s arcane and complicated internal database, and so while it technically isn’t random, it feels completely out of your control.

 Once synthed, you can also buy any commands from the Moogle as a shortcut, though they come at dramatically inflated prices.
 For example, Fire costs a mere 100 munny, but Fira is 500 and Firaga 1200!